jwnichols3/s3-batch-ops-restore-copy/README.md

 This is a way to programaticaly retrieve the restore status and expiry date for all objects in a manifest.

+Update: this is an incorrect assumption
-One assumption we are making is that the objects are processed by Glacier in the order of the manifest file.
-To simplify the checking of large restore jobs (100s of thousands of object or more), this program has a way to check the last # records (`--last #` option).
+~~One assumption we are making is that the objects are processed by Glacier in the order of the manifest file.
+To simplify the checking of large restore jobs (100s of thousands of object or more), this program has a way to check the last # records (`--last #` option).~~
+The Glacier service may process objects out of sequence for a variety of reasons (retry, queueing, etc)

 There are two logfiles produced:
 * `restore-check-BATCHNAME-YYYY-MM-DD-EPOCH-detail.log`